 I started doing this this summer, after I was tired of seeing my coat draped in enough hair to make a wig and my scalp becoming increasingly transparent.
 I purchased two butterfly clips from my local RiteAid and use them while riding the bus to school and walking to and from classes.
 Sure, my hair is still dry, but I have noticed that I have been losing fewer hairs and shedding less on my clothing.

-What makes a conditioner so special is its use of essential oils and fatty acids.
+What makes a strengthening conditioner typically so special is its use of essential oils and fatty acids.
 When looking at ingredients, make sure that they are ones that will return moisture to the hair shaft, such as beeswax, coconut oil and linoleic acid, and put protective films over them, such as sunflower oil.
 You can find a routine for beautiful hair in the drugstore if you know where to look.